drewsilcock/drewsilcock.github.io/_posts/2014-07-15-personal-cheatsheet.md

 E382: Cannot write, 'buftype' option is set
 {% endhighlight %}

 In fact, running `set buftype?` reveals that `buftype` is set to `nofile`, meaning the buffer cannot be saved to file.

-This can be circumvented by clearing `buftype`, as is the default with local file editing:
+This can be bypassed by using `:Nwrite` from the [netrw.vim](http://www.vim.org/scripts/script.php?script_id=1075) that comes bundled with Vim 7.0:

-{% highlight vim lineanchors %}
-:set buftype=
-:w
-{% endhighlight %}

-However, the buffer returns back to it's initial state of being set to `nofile`.
-It is therefore useful to define a function in `~/.vimrc` to save you the typing to do both in one go:

-{% highlight vim lineanchors %}
-function RemoteSave ()
-    set buftype=
-    write
-endfunction
-{% endhighlight %}

-This simple function allows you to write to the remote file via `scp` each time with one single command:

-{% highlight vim lineanchors %}
-:call RemoteSave()
-{% endhighlight %}

-<br>Update</br>
-Whilst this is still useful cheatsheet information on how to make Vimscript functions, the [netrw plugin](http://www.vim.org/scripts/script.php?script_id=1075) that comes bundled with Vim 7.0 comes with a build-in function to do exactly this, with only one command:

 {% highlight vim lineanchors %}
 :Nwrite